 In years past, REI’s Quarter Dome was on the cusp of breaking through in the lightweight tent market.
 It was a fantastic value for the weight, but the build quality was a step down from the competition and there were some compromises in the design.
-With a 2017 update, however, REI has addressed these issues and the result is a great all-around tent—no price caveat required.
+With an update last year, however, REI has addressed these issues and the result is a great all-around tent—no price caveat required.
 The new model has a very competitive sub-4-pound weight, functional interior, and mix of premium lightweight materials.
 Below we break down the Quarter Dome’s interior space, weight, durability, weather protection, storage, and more.
 To see how the new model stacks up, see our article on the best backpacking tents.

 We do value the increase in usable space, but the Quarter Dome still is a weight-focused design with a fairly small footprint.
 The floor of the tent is listed at 52 inches at the head and tapers to 42 inches at the feet, and I measured the actual usable space inside as a few inches less at each end.
 As a result, our 2 regular sized (20-inches wide) sleeping pads took up nearly the entire width of the interior.
 It’s a good idea to use mummy-shaped pads, and if you have 2 wide (25-inch mats) or just prefer a little more space inside, it’s worth considering the 3-person Quarter Dome.

 Starting with the update a couple years ago to their Flash series of backpacking packs, REI appears to be willing to add a little weight to their gear for the sake of comfort.
 The Quarter Dome 2 has a minimum trail weight of 3 pounds 5 ounces, which is an increase of 4 ounces over the previous model.
 This still makes it the lightest 2-person backpacking tent that REI currently offers—next up is the popular Half Dome 2 Plus at 4 pounds 14 ounces.